Reilly and Sacred Heart host Wagner - WTOP News

 Fairfield, Connecticut; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Sacred Heart hosts the Wagner Seahawks after Joey Reilly scored 23 points in Sacred Heart’s 80-73 win against the Le Moyne Dolphins.
+BOTTOM LINE: Sacred Heart takes on the Wagner Seahawks after Joey Reilly scored 23 points in Sacred Heart’s 80-73 win over the Le Moyne Dolphins.

 The Pioneers have gone 6-3 at home.
-Sacred Heart ranks fourth in the NEC at limiting opponent scoring, giving up 72.2 points while holding opponents to 43.6% shooting.
+Sacred Heart ranks fifth in the NEC with 12.7 assists per game led by Brendan McGuire averaging 2.9.

-The Seahawks have gone 3-1 against NEC opponents.
-Wagner averages 64.9 points and has outscored opponents by 2.6 points per game.
+The Seahawks are 3-1 in conference matchups.
+Wagner averages 64.9 points while outscoring opponents by 2.6 points per game.

-Sacred Heart makes 44.6% of its shots from the field this season, which is 2.5 percentage points higher than Wagner has allowed to its opponents (42.1%).
-Wagner averages 64.9 points per game, 7.3 fewer points than the 72.2 Sacred Heart gives up to opponents.
+Sacred Heart’s average of 6.8 made 3-pointers per game this season is just 0.3 more made shots on average than the 6.5 per game Wagner allows.
+Wagner averages 7.7 made 3-pointers per game this season, 0.8 fewer makes per game than Sacred Heart gives up.

-The Pioneers and Seahawks face off Sunday for the first time in NEC play this season.
+The Pioneers and Seahawks meet Sunday for the first time in NEC play this season.

-TOP PERFORMERS: Alex Sobel is averaging 11.6 points, 7.4 rebounds and 2.6 blocks for the Pioneers.
-Nico Galette is averaging 12.9 points over the last 10 games for Sacred Heart.
+TOP PERFORMERS: Nico Galette is scoring 14.1 points per game and averaging 6.0 rebounds for the Pioneers.

-Javier Esquerra Trelles is averaging 7.5 points and 4.3 assists for the Seahawks.
-Melvin Council Jr. is averaging 14.6 points and 6.2 rebounds while shooting 39.6% over the last 10 games for Wagner.
+Melvin Council Jr. is scoring 14.3 points per game and averaging 5.8 rebounds for the Seahawks.

 LAST 10 GAMES: Pioneers: 5-5, averaging 71.5 points, 29.5 rebounds, 14.3 assists, 8.5 steals and 4.6 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 72.0 points per game.